Heinirich/csvcomparer/README.md

 Change you DB Pass, Username and database name.

+Next, Navigate to Core/ and run composer install

 # Why database?
 The data is saved temporarily from csv as saving huge chunks of data to session makes the project lag.